-It happened to be an abnormally warm fall day, and so David and I picked up some buns and fired up the outdoor grill that night for dinner.
-(Since then, I’ve also cooked them in my cast iron grill pan, and they turned out equally well.)
+It happened to be an abnormally warm fall day.
+So David and I picked up some buns and fired up the outdoor grill that night for dinner.
+(Since then, I’ve also cooked them in my cast iron grill pan.
+They turned out equally well.)

 The burgers are wheat-based and also include barley, carrots, and celery.
 David and I topped the burgers with stone ground mustard, pickles, and onions.
 (I don’t like to get too heavy with burger toppings, so as to not cover up the flavor.)

 True to their word, the burger was juicy and the outer edges had a slight crisp, crackly crunch to them.

 The flavor of the burgers is both similar and dissimilar to their sausages.
 It doesn’t have the exact same flavor as any one of them, but I’d say it’s in the same wheelhouse.

 For me, this made it one of the best vegan burgers around with its flavorful bite and chewy texture.
 For David, he said the flavor was too specific and strong.
 And he’ll remain firmly in the Gardein Beefless Burgers camp.